Duet3D/wiki-content/Duet3D_hardware/Accessories/PT100_Temperature_Daughterboard.md

 ## MAX31865 sensor IC details

 An external resistor sets the sensitivity for the RTD being used (in the case of the Duet3D daughterboard this is a PT100) and a precision delta-sigma ADC converts the ratio of the RTD resistance to the reference resistance into digital form.
 High Accuracy: 15-Bit ADC Resolution; Nominal Temperature Resolution 0.03125°C (Varies Due to RTD Nonlinearity).
 Total Accuracy Over All Operating Conditions: 0.5°C (0.05% of Full Scale) max.
 For more information see the [Maxim Integrated MAX31865 product page](https://www.maximintegrated.com/en/products/interface/sensor-interface/MAX31865.html){target=_blank}.

+## Using PT1000 sensors

+To use PT1000 sensors witht the PT100 temperature sensor daughterboard, the reference resistor on the daughterboard would need to be changed:

+> The ADC therefore produces a digital output that is equal to the ratio of the RTD resistance to the reference resistance.
+A reference resistor equal to four times the RTD’s 0NC resistance is optimum for a platinum RTD.
+Therefore, a PT100 uses a 400 ohm reference resistor, and a PT1000 uses a 4k ohm reference resistor.

+See the notes on page 10 of [the MAX31865 datasheet here](https://www.analog.com/media/en/technical-documentation/data-sheets/MAX31865.pdf).

 ## Operating limits